learn-co-curriculum/dsc-node-centrality-lab/README.md

 ## Create a Graph

+- Instantiate an empty graph
-Now that you have the data loaded as a pandas DataFrame, iterate through the data and create appropriate edges to the empty graph you instantiated above.
-Be sure to add the weight to each edge.
+- Iterate through the data and create appropriate edges to the empty graph you instantiated above.
+Be sure to add the weight to each edge

 ```python